 - If you get a strike or spare in the tenth frame, you get an extra roll.

 - All bowlers must wear bowling shoes while bowling.

 - Make sure you return any and all borrowed or rented equipment after you bowl.

 Why are bowling shoes required?

 It is very important to wear bowling shoes while on the wooden floor and near the lane.
 They are needed for safety and performance reasons.
 The smooth sole will limit any sticking or tripping on the lane, while regular shoes lack this capability.
 You will have more control with your approach in bowling shoes.
 Additionally, these shoes will protect the lanes and not mark them from scratches of ordinary shoes.
 Never forget to wear them.

 If you didn’t bring your own ball to the alley, you can choose from their provided balls on the rack.
 There are different weights to each of the balls.
-A common rule to selecting the right weight is for every 10 pounds of body weight, you need 1 pound for your selected ball.
-If you are 120 pounds, you should choose a ball between 12-13 pounds.
+A common rule for selecting the right weight is for every 10 lbs of body weight, you need 1 lb for your selected ball.
+If you are 120 lbs, you should choose a ball between 12 to 13 lbs.
 This rule is beneficial for overall accuracy and control.

-Do you keep hitting the gutters?
-You need to throw a straight ball.
-Avoid rotating your wrist until you swing the ball forward towards the opposite side of your body.
-You need to release the ball when it reaches your ankle.
+To ensure that your bowling ball doesn’t enter the gutters, avoid rotating your wrist until you swing the ball forward towards the opposite side of your body.
+Release the ball when it reaches your ankle.
 Additionally, make sure you are using a correctly weighted ball.
 If you keep hitting the gutters, you may want to try bumpers along the lane.
-You will never hit a gutter with a bumper.
+You will never roll a gutterball with a bumper.